logto-io/docs/docs/docs/recipes/create-your-connector/fragments/_index_contents.md

 - "Get access token with authorization code" method is also expected for most _Social Connectors_.

 :::note
-For most of the _Social Connectors_, getting user profile with end-user's authorization is a two-step method (assume that user authorization succeed):
+For most of the _Social Connectors_, getting a user profile with end-users authorization is a two-step method (assume that user authorization succeeds):

-1. Exchange `accessToken` with `authCode` which is granted by connector vendor.
+1. Exchange `accessToken` with `authCode`, granted by connector vendor.
 2. Request for open user profile using `accessToken`.
    :::